dbashford/mimosa/README.md

  * Compiling of SASS (soon, LESS, Stylus)
  * Compiling of Handlebars and Dust templates into single template files
  * Compile assets when they are saved, not when they are requested
- * Run in development with unminified/non-compressed javascript, turn on prod mode and run with a single javascript file using Require's optimizer
+ * Run in development with unminified/non-compressed javascript, turn on prod mode and run with a single javascript file using Require's optimizer and [Almond](https://github.com/jrburke/almond)
  * Growl notifications along with basic console logging.
 If a compile fails, you'll know right away.
  * Automatic CoffeeLinting
  * Automatic JSHinting of compiled code